thuc-nguyen-oamk/Simple-Mobile-Chat-App/README.md

-# Mobile Programming Final Assignment
-Student's name: Thuc Nguyen
+# Introduction
+This is a simple 1-1 Chat App where you can chat with your friend.
+It also has the 'virtual friend' feature where you can chat with a bot.
+Updated 2022 November: the bot provider has disabled free access, so the 'virtual friend' has no longer worked.

 ## How to use
-##### Download app-debug.apk in the repository base directory, install it into your android device/emulator, and run the application.
+##### 1. Download the file **app-debug.apk** in the repository's base directory
+##### 2. Install it into your android device/ or an emulator
+##### 3. Run the application.